-Electric utilities are under significant pressure to maintain a dependable, clean, low-cost electrical supply to their customer base.
+Electric utilities are under significant pressure to maintain a dependable, clean, low cost electrical supply to their customer base.
 In order to achieve these goals, utilities are evaluating, and in some cases implementing, Smart-Grid technologies that allow utilities to control various electrical loads on their systems.
-Through these Smart-Grid technologies, utilities can minimize new power plant and electrical distribution and transmission investment by shifting and controlling load while minimizing the impact to the customer.
+Through these Smart-Grid technologies, utilities can minimize their investment in new power plants and electrical distribution and transmission by shifting and controlling load, while also minimizing the impact to the customer.